-Documents indicated in this preamble as being available in the docket are part of docket CDG09-03-261 and are available for inspection or copying at U.S. Coast Guard Marine Safety Office, 215 W. 83rd Street, Burr Ridge, Illinois 60527 between 7:30 a.m. and 4 p.m.
-Monday through Friday, except Federal holidays.Start Further Info
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, are part of docket [CGD10-01-142] and are available for inspection or copying at Marine Safety Office Chicago, 215 W. 83rd Street, Suite D, Burr Ridge, Illinois 60521, between 7:30 a.m. and 4 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
 Under 5 U.S.C.
-553(b)(B) and under 5 U.S.C.
-553(d)(3), the Coast Guard finds that good cause exists for not publishing an NPRM and for making this rule effective less than 30 days after publication in the Federal Register.
-The permit application was not received in time to publish an NPRM followed by a final rule before the effective date.
-Delaying this rule would be contrary to the public interest of ensuring the safety of spectators and vessels during this event and immediate action is necessary to prevent possible loss of life or property.
-The Coast Guard has not received any complaints or negative comments previously with regard to this event.
-Start Printed Page 51450
+553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM, and under 5 U.S.C.
+553(d)(3), good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
+The permit application was not received in time to publish an NPRM followed by a final rule before the necessary effective date.
+Delaying Start Printed Page 53959this rule would be contrary to the public interest of ensuring the safety of spectators and vessels during this event and immediate action is necessary to prevent possible loss of life or property.

 Background and Purpose

-The designated area is being established to allow for maximum use of the waterway for commercial vessels to enjoy the sailboat race in a safe manner.
+This rule will affect the following entities: the owners or operators of vessels intending to transit or anchor in a portion of Lake Michigan from 8 p.m. to 11 p.m., October 13, October 20, and October 27, 2001.
+This regulation would not have a significant economic impact for the following reasons.
+The regulation is only in effect for only three hours on three days.
+The designated area is being established to allow for maximum use of the waterway for commercial vessels to enjoy the fireworks display in a safe manner.
 In addition, commercial vessels transiting the area can transit around the area.
 The Coast Guard will give notice to the public via a Broadcast to Mariners that the regulation is in effect.